dwindleduck/Mancala/README.md

 ```
 Each side of the board is an array of pit objects
 Each pit is an object containing a name and an array of stones
-Each store is a pit object
+Each store is a pit object, not in the arrays
 All stones are used interchangably, but will eventually have unique characteristics like color
 ```